Implementation of the Decorator Unification Protocol¶

 pass # Some init code ...

-instance is reassigned to the original
+After instantiation, the Decorator instance is reassigned to the original

-identifier.
-In order for this modified function
+function identifier.
+In order for this modified function to be

-instance must be a callable object, i.e.
+callable, the Decorator instance must be a callable object, i.e.

-must implement the __call__
+Decorator must implement the __call__ method.

 The

-method performs the decorator code!
+__call__method performs the decorator code!

-class must be able to serve various functions with
+Since the Decorator class must be able to serve various functions with

-must be defined with fully generic
+arbitrary signatures, __call__ must be defined with fully generic

 signature.